apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, `SHOW TBLPROPERTIES` will cause `AnalysisException` if the table does not exist.
 In Spark version 2.4 and earlier, this scenario caused `NoSuchTableException`.
 Also, `SHOW TBLPROPERTIES` on a temporary view will cause `AnalysisException`.
 In Spark version 2.4 and earlier, it returned an empty result.

+  - Since Spark 3.0, `SHOW CREATE TABLE` will always return Spark DDL, even when the given table is a Hive serde table.
+For Hive DDL, please use `SHOW CREATE TABLE AS SERDE` command instead.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5

   - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
 To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.